-- Apply critical thinking skills to assess health, wellness and physical fitness - Demonstrate use of interpersonal skills using verbal and written communication - Use technology to research consumer-related health information and changing health-related trends - Provide First Aid and CPR - Evaluate health issues from a multicultural perspective

-- · Analyze issues related to individual and community health - Transfer to four-year colleges and universities that offer Health Education as a teaching option or other healthrelated program
+- Apply critical thinking skills to assess health, wellness and physical fitness - Demonstrate use of interpersonal skills using verbal and written communication - Use technology to research consumer-related health information and changing health-related trends - Provide First Aid and CPR - Evaluate health issues from a multicultural perspective - Analyze issues related to individual and community health - Pursue a bachelor's degree at a four-year college or universities that offer Health Education as a teaching option or other health-related program

-Program Concentration 26 Credits
+Program Concentration

-HLE 1150 Personal and Community Health.
+HLE 1150 Personal and Community Health 3

+HLE 2000 Application of Concepts

+for Fitness and Wellness

-HLE 2130 First Aid-Responding to Emergend
+HLE 2130 First Aid-Responding to Emergencies

-/CPR FPR 3
+/CPR FPR

-HLE 2210 Human Sexuality 3
+HLE 2210 Human Sexuality

-HLE 2000 Application of Concepts for Fitnes

-Wellness 3

 NTR 1010 Introductory Nutrition

-Choose one course from the following 3
+Choose one course from the following

-HLE 2010 Health Issues in a Culturally
+HLE 2010 Health Issues in a Culturally Diverse Society

-Diverse Society

 HLE 2150 Introduction to Child Health

 HLE 2250 Health Issues for Women

 BIO 2050 Anatomy and Physiology I 4

-BIO 2060 Anatomy and Physiology II
+BIO 2060 Anatomy and Physiology II 4

-Required General Education Courses
+Required General Education Courses 34-35 Credits

-English Composition I and II 6
+English Composition I and II

-Humanities 6
+Humanities6

 Choose one course from each group:

-Group 1: One Speech course from the appro ved
+Group 1: One Speech course from the approved

 general education list

-Group 2: One Art, Music, Theater, Philos
+Group 2: One Art, Music, Theater, Philosophy,

-Literature or Foreign Language
+Literature or Foreign Language course

-the approved general education
+from the approved general education list

-Mathematics 3
+Mathematics

 MAT 1120 or higher

-7-8
+Science

 CHM 1010 General Chemistry I

 and one of the following:

-BIO 1010 General Biology ,
+BIO 1010 General Biology

-BIO 1040 Principles of Biology: Cellular a nd
+BIO 1040 Principles of Biology:

-Molecular Biology .
+Cellular and Molecular Biology

 Social Sciences 6

-Choose one course from each group: .
-1
+Choose one course from each group:

-Group 1: One History course from approved general
+Group 1: One History course from approved

-education list
+general education list

-Group 2: One Anthropology, Economics, Ge Political Science, Psychology or So
+Group 2: One Anthropology, Economics, Geography,

+Political Science, Psychology or Sociology

-course from approved general edu
+course from approved general education list

+One additional course from either the Social Sciences

+or Humanities approved general education list 3

 Computer Literacy

 CIS 1010

-One additional course from either the Social Sciences or

-Humanities approved general education li

 Total Required for A.A.
-Degree
+Degree60-61 Credits

-Health Science Clinical Programs
+Health Science Clinical Information

 One of the most rapidly growing career paths is in health care.
-In response to the need for highly skilled health care workers, Prince George's Community College continues to offer stateof-the-art health science programs.
+In response to the need for highly skilled health care workers, Prince George's Community College continues to offer state-ofthe-art health science programs.
 As the health care delivery system changes, health personnel find employment opportunities in hospitals and community agencies designed to provide different types of care, including intensive, chronic and ambulatory.
 All health science programs have state approval and specialized accreditation.
-Both nursing programs are approved by the

-Maryland Board of Nursing and the RN program is accredited by the National League for Nursing Accrediting Commission.
+Both nursing programs are approved by the Maryland Board of Nursing and the RN program is accredited by the National League for Nursing Accrediting Commission.
 All allied health programs have state approval and are accredited by the applicable accrediting body: Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), Committee on Accreditation for Respiratory Care (CoARC), Joint Review Committee on Education in Radiologic Technology (JRCERT), Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
 Although graduates are eligible to take the licensure/certification examinations upon program completion, there are restrictions about sitting for the examination if an applicant has been convicted of a felony or a misdemeanor.
-See program coordinator for additional information.